ammezie/adonis-apollo-server/README.md

 ]
 ```

 That's all!

+## Usage

 Now you can use the provider by pulling it from IoC container

 ```js
 const ApolloServer = use('ApolloServer')